omeka/omeka-s-enduser/docs/configuration.md

     ],
 ```

-The default thubnailer is `Omeka\File\Thumbnailer\ImageMagick`.
+The default thumbnailer is `Omeka\File\Thumbnailer\ImageMagick`.
 Also available are `Omeka\File\Thumbnailer\Imagick` (which uses the `imagick` PHP extension) and `Omeka\File\Thumbnailer\Gd` (which uses the commonly available `gd` PHP extension).

 You can also set the thumbnailer to `Omeka\File\Thumbnailer\NoThumbnail`, which will prevent your Omeka S installation from generating thumbnails.

 [GD](https://secure.php.net/manual/en/intro.image.php){target=_blank} is a basic graphic library installed by default with PHP.
 It can create thumbnails for common image formats only (jpeg, gif, png).

 [Imagick and ImageMagick](https://www.imagemagick.org){target=_blank} are the same library and can create thumbnails for more than 200 formats.
-The difference is that the first is integrated in PHP and generally older than the command-line version.
+The difference is that Imagick is integrated into PHP and ImageMagick is the command-line version.
+ImageMagick requires Imagick to run.

+You can use the ["System information" link](admin-dashboard.md#system-information) at the very bottom of the admin interface to double-check whether GD and imagick are enabled as PHP extensions on your server.

 ## PHP path